 - Three (3) members with Academy BOD experience within the last ten (10) years

-- Five (5) members with experience on an Academy national level committee, workgroup or taskforce or as a Board member of an affiliate or DPG/MIG within the past eight (8) years
+- Four (4) members with experience on an Academy national level committee or task force, or as a Board member of an affiliate or DPG/MIG within the past eight (8) years

 - The immediate past president